digibyte/digibyte/doc/init.md

 Configuration
 ---------------------------------

-At a bare minimum, digibyted requires that the rpcpassword setting be set when running as a daemon.
-If the configuration file does not exist or this setting is not set, digibyted will shutdown promptly after startup.
+Running digibyted as a daemon does not require any manual configuration.
+You may set the `rpcauth` setting in the `digibyte.conf` configuration file to override the default behaviour of using a special cookie for authentication.

 This password does not have to be remembered or typed as it is mostly used as a fixed token that digibyted and client programs read from the configuration